-If you plan on touring Belize during your visit, pristine rainforest, ancient ruins, the Belize Barrier Reef and its beautiful atolls, all testify to the country as a unique and exceptional dive holiday destination.
+If you plan on touring around Belize during your visit, pristine rainforest, ancient ruins, the Belize Barrier Reef and its beautiful atolls, all testify to the country as a unique and exceptional dive trip destination.
 With 93% of its land under forest cover and 42% of it under some form of legal protected status, it is one of the world's most biologically diverse countries.
+And unlike most other places in Central America, English is widely spoken.

-To be right on the doorstep of some of Belize's finest diving, we strongly recommend you stay on one of the offshore islands which cater well to divers.
+To be right on the doorstep of some of Belize's finest diving, we strongly recommend you stay on one of the offshore islands which cater well to scuba divers:

 It is home to a small number of picturesque dive resorts that allow diving from your doorstep.
-The marine biodiversity and sheer numbers if fish are unmatched in this region and this means that scuba diving is the main focus of most guests who choose to stay here.
+The marine biodiversity and sheer numbers if fish are unmatched in this region and this means that scuba is the main focus of most guests who choose to stay here.
+Due to its remote location, the dive sites of Turneffe are less busy than those at Ambergris.

-If you plan on staying in Belize either before or after your diving vacation, you can get the best value rooms with Agoda, our affiliated resort reservation specialists:
+If you plan on staying in Belize either before or after your diving vacation, you can get the best value rooms with hotelscombined.com, our affiliated resort reservation specialists:

 All their options are backed up with their 'Low Price Guarantee' to ensure you get top-dollar value for money.

-Belize enjoys a sub-tropical climate with 2 distinct seasons - rainy and dry.
-Rainy season is roughly June to November and the dry season is December to May, which tends to be the warmest month.
+Rainy season is roughly June through November and the dry season is December through May, which tends to be the warmest month.
 Being in the Caribbean, weather is varied.
-November to February can see 'Northers' blowing in which bring temperatures down with rain and choppy seas.
+November through February can see 'Northers' blowing in which bring temperatures down with rain and choppy seas.
 Historically, most hurricanes occur in the August and October period here, although there hasn't been one since 2000.

-Temperatures from April to October are 25-35°C (77-95F), November through to March are cooler at between 20-30°C (70-90F).
+Temperatures from April through October are 77-95°F (25-35°C), November through March are cooler at between 70-90°F (20-30°C).
 It may be slightly cooler than this on the mainland, especially in the south.
 There is usually a breeze, which is good considering the high humidity of above 80%.

-Although Belize is a year round diving destination, the best conditions are generally considered to be from March to December as there is generally less wind then.
-Water temperatures range from 26-29°C. Conditions do vary across the country and there is some important seasonal information regarding specific marine creatures, so check our dive site descriptions for more details on the seasons in each destination.
+Although Belize is a year round diving destination, the best conditions are generally considered to be from March through December as there is generally less wind then.
+Water temperatures range from 79-84°F (26-29°C).
+Conditions do vary across the country and there is some important seasonal information regarding specific marine creatures, so check our dive site descriptions for more details on the seasons in each destination.

 North Americans, nationals of the United Kingdom and most countries in the British Commonwealth, member states of the European Union or CARICOM, and much of Central America do not require visas.
 Visas are needed if you are a national of China, Columbia, Cuba, India, Libya, Pakistan, Peru or Taiwan.